-Black bass fishing may be slower than previous years on the Niangua and Glaize arms.
-Largemouth bass electrofishing surveys conducted during the spring of 2022 indicated that the percentage of the population equal to or greater than the 15-inch size limit was 22 percent on the Niangua Arm, and 13 percent on the Glaize Arm.
-The percentage of the population of spotted (Kentucky) bass over the 12-inch size limit on the Niangua arm was 13 percent, and on the Glaize Arm was 10 percent.
+Black bass fishing will be similar to previous years on the Niangua and Glaize arms.
+Largemouth bass electrofishing surveys conducted during the spring of 2023 indicated that the percentage of the population equal to or greater than the 15-inch size limit was 25 percent on the Niangua Arm and 12 percent on the Glaize Arm.
+The lower percentage of 15-inch and greater fish on the Glaize Arm is attributed to a large group of younger fish that are between 10-12 inches.
+The percentage of the population of spotted (Kentucky) bass over the 12-inch size limit on the Niangua arm was 30 percent, and on the Glaize Arm was 24 percent.
 Although bass can be caught year-round, the best times are spring and fall, especially around points, brush piles, and docks.
 The best producing lures are topwater baits (low light periods), plastic worms, jigs, crankbaits, and spinnerbaits.
 Winter is also an excellent time to fish for bass by slowly fishing jerkbaits off points or pea gravel banks.

-During the fall of 2022, approximately 47 percent of the white crappie and black crappie on the Niangua Arm were equal to or greater than the 9-inch minimum length limit.
-This will continue to produce great fishing in 2023.
+During the fall of 2022, approximately 50 percent of the white crappie and black crappie on the Niangua Arm were equal to or greater than the 9-inch minimum length limit.
+This should continue to produce great fishing in 2024.
 Concentrate on brush piles, especially those located on or near points.
 The ability to locate good structure is the key to successful crappie fishing on Lake of the Ozarks.
 Visit: http://short.mdc.mo.gov/Z4u for information about brush piles that have been placed in the lake by MDC staff.
 Small jigs (1/32 to 1/8 ounce) and minnows are the best baits.